 If Kraft is an important partner, is the company okay allowing you to maintain the contact, letting you as a publisher represent yourself?
 Or do they simply say send Kraft to us “ we’ll handle it.
 That should be a red flag because you lose control of those relationships.

 Systems like ours allow you to go in and manage your own inventory; we think this is an important feature for publishers because it allows them to control their own long-term goals.
 You should expect the same from whichever partner you choose.
 At Sortable, we consider ourselves to be a partner rather than a short-term solution.
-Our account managers and customer success team are invested in your success and continuously work with you to optimize your strategy (AB test, ad layouts, content, etc).
+Our team is invested in your success.
+We continuously work with you to optimize your strategy (AB test, ad layouts, content, etc).

 These technical questions are equally important to ask.
 However, some of those issues are going to come down to personal preference, and it’s really easy to get caught up in the flash of a sales pitch.